Sylius/Sylius/bundles/SyliusResourceBundle/show_resource.rst

             _sylius:
                 template: App:Backend/User:show.html.twig

 Nothing more to do here, when you go to ``/backend/users/3``, the controller will try to find the user and render it using the custom template you specified under the route configuration.
 Simple, isn't it?

-Overriding default criteria
+Overriding Default Criteria
 ---------------------------

 Displaying the user by id can be boring... and let's say we do not want to allow viewing disabled users?
 There is a solution for that!